136MasterNR/Battles-of-Batch/installer/README.md

-## This file is not included with the main game, it is only the installer.
+## The installer is not included with the main game, it is only the installer.